GaTechBrownLab/hierarchy/README.md

 Watson ML. “seaborn: statistical data visualization.” *Journal of Open Source Software* 2021 Apr 06;**6(60)**: doi: 10.21105/joss.03021.

+**Acknowledgements:** We thank Steve Diggle, Marvin Whitely, Joshua Weitz and members of the Center for Microbial Dynamics and Infection (CMDI) for valuable comments and discussion on this work.
+This research was supported by the National Science Foundation (NSF MCB 2321502; NSF DEB 2406985) and the Army Research Office (ARO W9IINF230140).

 ## References

 Allen, RC, L McNally, R Popat, and SP Brown.
 2016.
 “Quorum Sensing Protects Bacterial Co-Operation from Exploitation by Cheats.” *ISME J* 10 (7): 1706–16.